LUC4T0N1/Multiplayer-AI-Tic-Tac-Toe/README.md

 git clone https://github.com/LUC4T0N1/Multiplayer-AI-Tic-Tac-Toe

 #run project
-open 2 terminals
+open a terminal
-On the first one:
-  cd client
   npm install
-  create a .env file on the client directory with the content: REACT_APP_SERVER_URL=http://localhost:8080/ npm start
+  create a .env file on the client directory with the content: REACT_APP_SERVER_URL=[url to the back end] npm start
-On the second terminal:
-  cd server
-  npm install
-  cd src
-  node index.js
 ```

 ## Author